Official Accu Dyne distributor. Same-day shipping before 2PM EST. Free 1-4 day USA delivery with NO minimums.

 Safe handling: see section 7

-Personal protective equipment: see section 8 Disposal: see section 13 - Handling and Storage
+Personal protective equipment: see section 8 Disposal: see section 13

 7.1 Precautions for safe handling Advice on safe handling: